Minneapolis Search Engine Optimization (SEO) Services

 Next, each page should have its focus or topic and include keyword phrases.
 Then, make sure you are supplying original content on each page.
 Finally, make certain the content is of the highest quality possible.

 Both of these items, fixing SEO problems and content, are critical to the success of your site.
-When your pages are set up correctly, search engines will notice, and good rankings will follow.
+Search engines will notice when your pages are set up correctly, and good rankings will follow.

 Keep in mind that SEO takes a while to get going.
 Nothing happens fast.

 Off-page SEO is an online marketing technique promoting the site and its pages.
 An SEO campaign might include landing pages, social media ads, and other PPC ads on search engines like Google or Bing and social media like Facebook and LinkedIn.
 An off-page campaign could also include a separate email campaign.
 A great deal of planning goes into these efforts.

 A campaign will have a specific goal or objective.
-For example, maybe you want to increase leads by 15% over a month.
+For example, maybe you want to increase leads by 7% over a month.
 How would you go about doing this?
 Be realistic about what you hope to accomplish.

 As you can see, there are different types of SEO.

 With both forms of SEO, you can target the right people and customers interested in what you offer with the content you provide.
 On-page SEO, when set up correctly, will bring you the best results in the long run.

-If you have any questions about SEO or Content Marketing, please contact WenKo with questions.
+If you have any questions about SEO or Content Marketing, don't hesitate to contact WenKo with questions.